Announcement Type: New Grant.

 Along with the Project Title, all applicants must enter the above Reference Number in Box 11 on the SF-424 contained in the mandatory Proposal Submission Instructions (PSI) of the solicitation document.

-IV.3f.1 Submitting Printed Applications.
-Due to heightened security measures, proposal submissions must be sent via a nationally recognized overnight delivery service (i.e., DHL, Federal Express, UPS, Airborne Express, or U.S. Postal Service Express Overnight Mail, etc.) and be shipped no later than the above deadline.
-The delivery services used by applicants must have in-place, centralized shipping identification and tracking systems that may be accessed via the Internet and delivery people who are identifiable by commonly recognized uniforms and delivery vehicles.
+IV.3f.1.
+Submitting Printed Applications: Applications must be shipped no later than the above deadline.
+Delivery services used by applicants must have in-place, centralized shipping identification and tracking systems that may be accessed via the Internet and delivery people who are identifiable by commonly recognized uniforms and delivery vehicles.
 Proposals shipped on or before the above deadline but received at ECA more than seven days after the deadline will be ineligible for further consideration under this competition.
 Proposals shipped after the established deadlines are ineligible for consideration under this competition.
+ECA will not notify you upon receipt of application.
 It is each applicant's responsibility to ensure that each package is marked with a legible tracking number and to monitor/confirm delivery to ECA via the Internet.
-ECA will not notify you upon receipt of application.
 Delivery of proposal packages may not be made via local courier service or in person for this competition.
 Faxed documents will not be accepted at any time.
 Only proposals submitted as stated above will be considered.
-Applications may not be submitted electronically at this time.

 When preparing your submission please make sure to include one extra copy of the completed SF-424 form and place it in an envelope addressed to “ECA/EX/PM”.